Yorko/mlcourse.ai/book/topic02/topic02_visual_data_analysis.md

 );
 ```

-From this, we could conclude that, starting with 4 calls, *Total day minutes* may no longer be the main factor for customer churn.
+From this, we could conclude that starting with four calls, *Total day minutes* may no longer be the main factor for customer churn.
 Perhaps, in addition to our previous guess about the tariffs, there are customers that are dissatisfied with the service due to other problems, which might lead to fewer number of day minutes spent on calls.

 ### 3.3 Categorical vs. Categorical